samrajuadapt/mobile-ticket/README.md

 Serve using Microsoft Teams

 To remote serve using Microsoft Teams, "teamsMeetingCreator" utt should be used.
-The fields `Directory (tenant) ID`, `Application (client) ID`, `Client Secret` and `User Object ID` need to be filled with information coming from the app registration on Azure
+The fields `Directory (tenant) ID`, `Application (client) ID`, `Client Secret` and `User Object ID` need to be filled with information coming from the app registration on Azure.
+Microsoft has update the certificate for microsoft graph api and this api is used by the teams integration which will fail as it requires the DigiCert Global Root G2 certificate.
+Please add attached certificate 'Global.cer' to the default truststore of Orchestra when it not available by default.

 Following options are available for creating virtual meetings.